yjxiong/WIDER2019FaceDetectionRuntimeContainerExample/README.md

 # WIDER2019FaceDetectionRuntimeContainerExample
 This repo provides an example docker container for runtime evaluation for the WIDER 2019 challenge track: face detection accuracy and runtime.

+**Note**: We highly recommend the participants to test their docker image before submission.
+Please refer to [create an anchor](#Test-the-docker-image-locally) for instructions.

 # BEFORE YOU START: Request Resource Provision

 First create an account on the [challenge website](https://competitions.codalab.org/competitions/22955) as well an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
 Send your AWS account id (12 digits) and an email address to the organizing commitee's email address: `wider-challenge@ie.cuhk.edu.hk`.
 We will allocate evaluation resources for you.